damionx7/Zettel-Notes-Documentation/docs/themes/markdown-theme.md

 ---
-layout: default
-title: Markdown Themes
+title: Markdown Styles
-nav_order: 2
-parent: Themes
-has_children: false
-has_toc: false
+sidebar_position: 3
 ---
 Following default Markdown themes are provided.
 You can customize themes or add your own.

 ## Monokai